mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 ### Preconditions

-You define a REST duality view against a set of tables related by primary key (PK), foreign key (FK) or unique key constraints (UK).
+You define a REST data mapping view against a set of tables related by primary key (PK), foreign key (FK) or unique key constraints (UK).
 The following rules apply:

 - The constraints must be declared in the database.
 - The relationships type can be 1-to-1, 1-to-N and N-to-M (using a mapping table with two FKs).
 The N-to-M relationship can be thought of as the combination of 1-to-N and 1-to-1 relationship
 - Columns of two or more tables with 1-to-1 or N-to-1 relationships can be merged into the same JSON object via UNNEST.
 Otherwise a nested JSON object is created.
 - Tables with a 1-to-N relationship create a nested JSON array.
-- Each item in the duality view is one JSON object, which is typically a hierarchy of nested objects and arrays.
+- Each item in the data mapping view is one JSON object, which is typically a hierarchy of nested objects and arrays.
 - Each application object is built from values originating from one or multiple rows from the underlying tables of that view.
 Typically, each table contributes to one (nested) JSON object.

-### Enabling or Disabling a REST Duality View at Creation Time
+### Enabling or Disabling a REST View at Creation Time

-The `enabledDisabled` option specifies whether the REST duality view should be enabled or disabled when it is created.
+The `enabledDisabled` option specifies whether the REST data mapping view should be enabled or disabled when it is created.

 ```antlr
 enabledDisabled: